Welcome to English and Creative Writing

 - It enhances the ability to present views clearly and persuasively, and to analyse the arguments of others.

-Few literatures are as rich and diverse as literature in the English language, and we explore this in many topics offered by the
+Few literatures are as rich and diverse as literature in the English language, and we explore this in many topics offered by the Flinders University department of English, Creative Writing, and Australian Studies.

 A major sequence in English as part of the BA consists of 9 units of first-year English topics and a choice of English topics making up 12 units at second and third year levels.
 Topics in First Year review a wide range of texts and periods in literature, from Shakespeare to contemporary writing.
 Emphasis is given to students’ development of skills in written expression and critical approaches to texts.
 In Second and Third Years, students may choose from topics ranging from eleventh century literature through to twenty-first century literature; topics that focus on life writing, the literary canon, and ones that examine the transposition of literature to the screen.